gkoukis/CODECO-ATHENA_RC-EdgeNet/README.md

 ## Tutorials Folder

 In the [tutorials](https://github.com/gkoukis/MyTest/tree/main/tutorials) folder we have included some ``.yaml`` files designed by EdgeNet to enable the utilization of a shared cluster environment.
 Within this folder, one can discover various ``.yaml`` files that serve different cluster management purposes.
 For instance, these files enable [tenants to assign roles per user](https://github.com/gkoukis/MyTest/blob/main/tutorials/role_binding-ath-admin-george.yaml), [allow users to request roles within tenants or subnamespaces](https://github.com/gkoukis/MyTest/blob/main/tutorials/rolerequest-ath-george.yaml) and support the creation of subclusters, [slices](https://github.com/gkoukis/MyTest/blob/main/tutorials/sliceclaim-ath.yaml) and [subnamespaces](https://github.com/gkoukis/MyTest/blob/main/tutorials/subnamespace-Workspace-ath.yaml).
 For more detailed information, please refer to the EdgeNet repository [here](https://github.com/EdgeNet-project/edgenet/blob/main/docs/README.md#multitenancy) and [here](https://github.com/EdgeNet-project/edgenet/tree/main/docs/tutorials).

+Both in the [demo](https://github.com/gkoukis/MyTest/blob/main/demo/) and [tutorials](https://github.com/gkoukis/MyTest/tree/main/tutorials) folders please ensure that you **update the namespace** and the related information to match your own.
+In our demonstrations the namespace is the *athena-rc*.

 ## Upcoming Tasks
 **[TODO]:** We are currently in the process of testing the deployment of EdgeNet functionalities within our Kubernetes cluster environment as claimed in [here](https://github.com/EdgeNet-project/edgenet/blob/main/docs/tutorials/deploy_edgenet_to_kube.md).